 ① Wallet or DApps will make a request to Samsung Blockchain Keystore to derive an address or extended public key for HD Path “m/44’/60’/ 0’/0/0” (Ethereum account).

 ② Using Samsung Blockchain Keystore SDK, Wallet/DApp’s request will be passed to Samsung Blockchain Keystore.

 ③ Once Samsung Blockchain Keystore will receives the request to get the address or extended public key, it will pass onto the controller to communicate with Trusted App to derive the public key.

-④ Master Seed is stored safely in a secure area, and the derivation of the extended public key (public key and the chain code) of the HD Path, is executed by Trusted Application in Trusted Execution Environment.
+④ Root Seed is stored safely in a secure area, and the derivation of the extended public key (public key and the chain code) of the HD Path, is executed by Trusted Application in Trusted Execution Environment.

 ⑤ Derived public key will be then passed to Samsung Blockchain Keystore app to derive the address, where one more algorithm function will be executed.

 ⑥ After the calculation, the address that corresponds to the requested HD Path will be returned to Wallet or DApp via Samsung Blockchain Keystore SDK.

 The user will now want to make a transaction, such as sending cryptocurrencies, that will require the user to “write” on the ledger.
 This change needs to be signed by the private key that corresponds to the user’s address, derived from user’s public key.
 Below is a diagram and explanation for each step.

 ① Wallet or DApps will make a request to Samsung Blockchain Keystore to sign a transaction.
 A correctly formatted transaction without the signature part, and HD Path to derive the private key to sign the transaction will be needed.